ESG: a roadmap of incoming EU regulations impacting asset managers

 See our blog post for our thoughts on the applicability of the Disclosure Regulation to UK firms.

 Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment and amend the Disclosure Regulation (known as the Taxonomy Regulation or Framework Regulation).
 It establishes a taxonomy, or glossary, for assessing whether certain economic activities are considered “sustainable” in accordance with one or more of six prescribed environmentally sustainable objectives.
 In time, the intention is to extend the taxonomy beyond purely environmentally sustainable objectives.

-The suite of draft measures (the Draft Delegated Acts), which will affect UCITS and AIF managers and MiFID investment firms (collectively, managers).
-The Draft Delegated Acts are a further development of the European Commission’s Sustainable Finance Action Plan.
+The suite of measures (the Delegated Acts), which will affect UCITS and AIF managers and MiFID investment firms (collectively, managers).
+The Delegated Acts are a further development of the European Commission’s Sustainable Finance Action Plan.

 The Delegated Acts follow the Disclosure Regulation (Regulation (EU) 2019/2088) and the Framework Regulation (Regulation (EU) 2020/852) (together, the Regulations), both already published in the Official Journal, and which apply to managers, and which prescribe certain website and investor-reporting disclosures about the firm’s approach to ESG.